Jana Gallus

 UCLA Anderson School of Management

 I design and study incentive systems – especially non-financial and relational incentives – in the knowledge economy.
 My research sits at the intersection of behavioral economics, innovation, strategy, and organizational design.
-I typically use field experiments (e.g., large-scale A/B tests and randomized controlled trials) to study how incentives shape behavior in organizations, digital platforms, and public institutions.
+I typically use field experiments to study how incentives shape behavior in organizations, communities, and on digital platforms.

 Research partners include Wikipedia, NASA, private-sector firms (especially in technology), the American Red Cross, hospitals, schools, and universities.
 In addition to my academic work, I collaborate with and advise organizations and policymakers on incentive design and experimentation, and give evidence-based keynotes and workshops for leadership teams.